gavinyork/zephyr3d/apps/doc/web/en/water.md

 water.material.cheapRefractionDepth = 1;
 ```

 `cheapRefractionDepth` (meters) is used only by `offset`.
 It is the depth the cheap mode assumes the water is, which sets how strong the distortion looks.
-It is deliberately a constant rather than the real depth - scaling by the real distance paints a second copy of anything breaking the surface.

 ## Caustics